dail8859/SurroundSelection/README.md

 to use `*`, `-` and `_` to act as surround characters as the above examples do.

 ## Installation

-Install the plugin by downloading it from the [Release](https://github.com/dail8859/SurroundSelection/releases) page and copy `SurroundSelection.dll` to your `plugins` folder.
-You can also install it via the Plugin Admin or Plugin Manager (depending on your Notepad++ version).
+Use the built in Plugin Admin to automatically install the plugin.
 ## Development
-The code has been developed using MSVC 2015.
+The code has been developed using Visual Studio 2017.
 Building the code will generate the DLL which can be used by Notepad++.
 For convenience, MSVC copies the DLL into the Notepad++ plugin directory.

 ## License
 This code is released under the [GNU General Public License version 2](http://www.gnu.org/licenses/gpl-2.0.txt).